MariusGrunenberg/aca-monaco-extension/README.md

 ## Testing with local ACA instance

-1. Install the aca-monaco-extension in your ACA instance
+1. Install the monaco-extension in your ACA instance
 2. Install monaco-extension in your ACA instance

 Switch to the ACA project and run: